Texas handyman license: Everything you need to know

 Here is what you need to know about the of the most common handyman-related licenses in Texas: plumbing, electrical, and HVAC.

-We’ll begin with the (similar) processes for
+We’ll begin with the (similar) processes for We plumbers and electricians:

 1. Become an Apprentice